Save St. Philip School: Community Rallies To Help Save 106-Year-Old Catholic School

 CRAFTON (KDKA) – Hundreds marched through Crafton to show their support for St. Philip School on Sunday.

-The fight to keep the 106-year-old Catholic school open continues after the Catholic Diocese of Pittsburgh announced it is closing the school and merging it with another.READ MORE: Ohio And West Virginia Governors Easing COVID-19 Restrictions, Keeping Mask Mandates In Place
+The fight to keep the 106-year-old Catholic school open continues after the Catholic Diocese of Pittsburgh announced it is closing the school and merging it with another.READ MORE: Homicide Trial Ordered In Young Amish Woman's Disappearance

 Nearly 300 people came together Sunday night to try to save St. Philip School.